maxrossello/redmine_app_timesheets/README.md

 so a project context is not sufficient for this scope

-The Redmine Timesheet Application plugin implements a global application which includes an administrative part for enabling Orders and defining their visibility (edit own time only, view all times, edit all times) with Order granularity.
+The Redmine Timesheet Application plugin implements a global application which includes an administrative part for enabling Orders and defining their visibility (edit own time only, view all times, edit all times) with per-Order granularity.

 It allows to define brand new Orders, but also to reuse data about time spent on issues.
 Orders can be created globally, in the administrative interface, or into projects.
 In the latter case, they are represented by